allenck/esp_video/README.md

 http://www.bigbuckbunny.org/

 ### Display JPG Images
-The program can also display
-JPG images.
-However, there are no provisions to resize the image to fit the screen.
+The program can also display JPG images.
+However, there are no provisions to resize the image to fit the screen so only a portion will be displayed.
 Also, the jpg decoding logic cannot handle files that utilize an interlace scheme.
 The solution to this is to use the [ImageMagick](https://imagemagick.org/index.php) utility to convert them:

 ```
 convert image.jpg -interlace none -resize 320x240 new_image.jpg
 ```

 In this case, the image will be resized to fit within a 320x240 rectangle with no interlace.
+Note that some clipping may occur if the resulting image's height is greater than 210 (240 less the height of the info bar).So, t prevent clipping, resize the image to 320x210.